Sales incentive: definition, types & examples

 Stronger collaboration and competition

-Team incentives are especially good at strengthening collaboration and communication between peers.
+Team incentives are especially good for strengthening collaboration and communication between peers.
 By giving staff added reasons and perks to working harder together, a business can inspire healthy competition.
 With improved teamwork, a company can uplift workplace relationships, morale, and culture.

 The 5 types of sales incentives